adopolis23/Pretrained-CNN-For-COVID-19-Prediction-from-Automatically-Lung-ROI-Cropped-X-Rays/README.md

 Download from here:

-The pre-trained Segmentation U-net model can be downloaded from here:
+The pre-trained Segmentation U-net model can be downloaded from [here]: (https://drive.google.com/file/d/14brQsEFOJOKCo0qg0DXhfGVSf3RACojX/view?usp=sharing)

 The pre-trained model for COVID-19 prediction can be found here: